28 February, 2022

 “Learning is a long journey ….”

-With my diploma in the pocket, I started my career in Management Consultancy company.
+With my degree in the pocket, I started my career in Management Consultancy company.
 The combination of interesting missions for multinational clients and travelling around the world, meeting people of different cultures was for me the good mix at that time.
 My goal is to learn, to help others, to be happy in my daily work.

 For my job, I was able to travel in Europe and in the US.
 I really enjoyed it!
 A few years later, a big turning point in my life: my first son was born.
 Travelling around Europe and working 14hours a day was not my priority anymore.
 I wanted to be home every evening and to take time with my son.